How to Calculate the ROI of a PR Operating System (With Framework)

 How to Run the Calculation for Your Agency

 Step 1: Audit current tool spend.
-List every PR software subscription, including those embedded in department budgets rather than a central technology line item.
-Include monitoring, databases, analytics, content tools, project management, and any AI tools purchased individually.
-Total these.
+List every PR software subscription across all departments including monitoring, databases, analytics, content tools, project management, and individual AI purchases.

 Step 2: Estimate integration labor.
-Survey 3-5 practitioners across levels.
-Ask: "How many hours per week do you spend moving information between tools, reformatting outputs, or re-entering context?"
+Survey 3-5 practitioners at varying levels asking weekly hours spent moving information between tools, reformatting outputs, or re-entering context.
 Multiply average hours by blended hourly rate by 50 weeks.
-This number is usually the surprise.

 Step 3: Quantify context re-derivation.
-Count the number of deliverables produced per month (pitches, reports, proposals, briefs).
-Estimate average time spent re-establishing client context per deliverable.
-Multiply by practitioner cost.
-For most agencies, this is 2-4 hours per deliverable at $150-$250/hour.
+Count monthly deliverables produced (pitches, reports, proposals, briefs) and estimate time re-establishing client context per deliverable.
+Most agencies report 2-4 hours per deliverable at $150-$250/hour.

 Step 4: Project capacity gains.
-If Steps 2 and 3 recover 15-25% of practitioner time, calculate what that capacity is worth: additional clients served, faster turnaround enabling premium pricing, or reduced overtime and burnout costs.
+If Steps 2-3 recover 15-25% of practitioner time, calculate value through additional clients served, faster turnaround enabling premium pricing, or reduced burnout costs.

 Step 5: Compare total cost of ownership.
-Sum Steps 1-3 for your current stack.
-Compare against the PR OS subscription plus onboarding cost.
-The difference is your direct ROI.
-Step 4 adds the growth multiplier.
+Sum Steps 1-3 for current stack versus PR OS subscription plus onboarding.
+The difference represents direct ROI; Step 4 adds growth multiplier.

 What Good ROI Benchmarks Look Like